TransitTalk/CaravanTransit.github.io/README.md

-# Caravan Transit Website
+# Transit Talk

-A homepage for Caravan on the web, explaining what the Caravan App is for and how to set it up.
+A homepage for Tranist Talk on the web, explaining what the App is for and how to set it up.